studio-b12/elk/README.md

 #### `%s` or `%q`

-When printing the error as a simple string, it will reproduce an output simmilar to Go's default error types with a single message in a single line.
-If the error has a message, the message is snown.
+Prints a single message in a single line.
+If the error has a message, the message is shown.
 Otherwise, the `%s` formatted contents of the inner error is displayed.

 ```go
 const MyErrorCode = elk.ErrorCode("my-error-code")